willfindlay/study-buddy/README.md

 Study Buddy is a study tool which parses your markdown files and generates flashcards for you.
 It supports cards with titles, subtitles, subsubtitles, subsubsubtitles, bulleted points, numbered points, and plaintext.

-Currently, it does not support images (and I have no plans to add image support as iamges really don't belong on flashcards).
+Currently, it does not support images (and I have no plans to add image support as images really don't belong on flashcards).

 ## Requirements